danielaparker/jsoncons/index.md

 data formats such as [CBOR](http://cbor.io/).
 It supports

-- Parsing JSON-like text or binary data into an unpacked representation (`jsoncons::basic_json`) that defines an interface for accessing and modifying that data (covers bignum and byte string values.)
+- Parsing JSON-like text or binary data into an unpacked representation of variant type that defines an interface for accessing and modifying that data (covers bignum and byte string values.)

 - Serializing the unpacked representation into different JSON-like text or binary data.